Search for celebrities on Ancestry.com!Evelyn H. Johnston

 A native of Buffalo, New York, Mr. Warner served in the U.S. Army as an official photographer during World War II.
 His unit served in the Pacific, including Japan, where he met Simone Gallois, the daughter of a French diplomat.

-The couple married in Japan and after the war lived for a short time in New Jersey.
+The couple marriage in Japan and after the war lived for a short time in New Jersey.
 They moved to California, living in Glendale and Los Altos before settling in Menlo Park to raise their family.

 Mr. Warner worked in the engineering departments of Lockheed and Bechtel corporations, retiring in 1982.
 He was a director of the Optical Society of Northern California and a member of Palo Alto Elks Lodge #1471 for 18 years.
 In retirement he enjoyed playing golf, traveling, volunteering at Filoli, and being a member of Sons in Retirement (SIRS branch #35).